ooxif/vue-router-guard/README.md

 ### `next(false)` during SSR

-will result with an error like below.
+ends with an error like below.

     Error {
         name: {string} 'vue-router-guard'